jlim262/shri-kit/README.md

 ## Overview

-Social-Behavior is the ROS-based software framework for developing SHRI(Social Human Robotics Interface) robots quickly.
+Multimodal Expression Engine is the ROS-based software framework for developing SHRI(Social Human Robotics Interface) robots quickly.
 This framework consists of extensible modules such as sensory perception modules, dialog manager, motion generator.Each module communicates using the ROS topic, service, and actionlib.
 Data can be stored in the database as well if necessary.
-Social-Behavior also provides reflex social skills such as gazing, blinking and turn-taking.
+Multimodal Expression Engine also provides reflex social skills such as gazing, blinking and turn-taking.
+Tag and Gesture List for Robots typically can find in each robot's render_gesutre package: motions.yaml

 <center><a href="./doc/social_mind_block_diagram.png"><img src="./doc/social_mind_block_diagram.png" width="800px"></a></center>

-## Details of modules

 ### perception_base node